harmonydata/hackathon/README.md

 When developing and pushing changes,

-* Please use PEP-8 Linter
+* Please use [PEP-8 Linter](https://pypi.org/project/pep8/) - this is a set of rules of how many whitespace characters are allowed in a line, and in general provides consistency for formatting of human readable code and comments.
+If everyone formats their code differently, things become hard to manage as it's hard to track if a change is a functional change, or a formatting change.
+Imagine if a newspaper article switched between British and American spelling every sentence and between formal tone and textspeak!
+Let's keep things consistent!
 * Please run unit tests before pushing.
 We use test driven development.
 That means that every commit gets tested automatically by Github and will get a green tick or red cross if the tests pass or fail.
+All the repos have tests in a folder called `tests` and you can run them on your computer and Github actions will run them when you commit.
+They will tell you if you break any functionality.
-* Check your PR hasn’t got any extra files made by your IDE that shouldn’t be committed, such as .vscode
+* Check your PR hasn’t got any extra files made by your IDE that shouldn’t be committed, such as .vscode.
+It's a common mistake for beginners to bulk commit the entire contents of a directory including files which are not part of the project.
+For example, Mac puts extra hidden files inside folders when you open them in the file browser.
+Try not to let them clutter our code base.
+They make code hard to manage and in some cases can break the tool.

 # At the end of the hackathon